 Jove and his four brightest moons as they might appear through binoculars.

-There is no reason why Helen should conflate the chief deity of Mount Olympus with the King of France unless to explain why the King as Jupiter has four courtly satellites.
+There is no reason why Helen should conflate the chief deity of Mount Olympus with the King of France unless to explain why the King -- as Jupiter -- has four courtly satellites.
 Helen turns them all down if only because she prefers the greater luminary Bertram, whom she equates with Kepler's supernova, SN 1604.
+This interpretation indicates that Shakespeare knew of the four Jovian moons before Galileo announced his discovery in 1610.

 Johannes Kepler (1571-1630).